-Parent/guardian involvement to support students' success in school is crucial and energetically solicited.
-The School Site Council works collaboratively with staff, students, and administration to assist in the development of the school plan and budget and to monitor student progress, and all parent/guardians are invited to meetings.
-Parent/guardians are also invited to monthly Local Control Accountability Plan (LCAP) Parent Advisory Committee meetings, English Learner parents are invited to form part of the District English Learner Advisory Committee, and Principals host cafecitos (coffee) with the principal.
-Parents/guardians are included in student intake processes and multi-disciplinary team meetings.
+Parent/guardian involvement to support student's success in school is crucial and energetically solicited.
+The School Site Council works collaboratively with staff, students and administration to assist in the development of the school plan and budget and to monitor progress.
+All parents/guardians are invited to planning meetings as approved by Probation.
+Parents/guardians are invited to monthly LCAP Parent Advisory Meetings and parents/guardians of English Learners are invited to the District English Learner Advisory Committee.
+Parents/guardians of incarcerated students are also provided information regarding community resources and parents/guardians are invited to intake appointments and multi-disciplinary team meetings.